perses/perses/docs/concepts/ephemeral-dashboard.md

 It's thus also integrated in the [standard workflow for Dashboard-as-Code](https://github.com/perses/cli-actions/blob/main/README.md#dac) since it relies on percli.

-### In the Perses UI:
+### Using the UI:

-When duplicating a dashboard in the Perses UI, you have the possibility to make it ephemeral by providing a time-to-live(TTL):
+When duplicating a dashboard in the Perses UI, you have the possibility to make it ephemeral by providing a time-to-live (TTL):

 ![temporary copy](https://github.com/user-attachments/assets/3d2cb1e6-958e-42d2-8964-4419b7490653)